None.

 Fees are also levied in relation to other immovable property transactions, as well as in relation to certain other transactions.

-22 TIEAs: Australia, Argentina, Belgium, Great Britain, Greenland, Denmark, Iceland, Spain, Canada, China, Mexico, Monaco, Netherlands, New Zealand, Norway, San Marino, USA, Faroe Islands, Finland, France, Sweden, Japan.
+33 TIEAs: Australia, Argentina, Belgium, Canada, China, Georgia, Germany, Greenland, Guernsey, Czech Republic, Denmark, Iceland, India, Indonesia, Ireland, Spain, Malta, Mexico, Monaco, Netherlands, New Zealand, Norway, Poland, Republic of Korea, San Marino, United Kingdom, USA, Faroe Islands, Finland, France, South Africa, Sweden, Japan.

-On December 13, 2017, Bahamas signed the Multilateral Competent Authorities Agreement on Automatic Exchange of Financial Account Information under the Common Reporting Standard (CRS MCAA), under which Bahamas receives information from its financial institutions and automatically exchanges this information with other jurisdictions on an annual basis.
+CRS MCAA: On December 13, 2017, the Bahamas signed the Multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information (CRS MCAA), under which the Bahamas receives information from its financial institutions and automatically exchanges this information with other jurisdictions on an annual basis.
 The automatic exchange began in September 2018.

 The Bahamas has foreign exchange controls and certain restrictions, in particular on foreign exchange transactions for residents and on transactions in Bahamian dollars for non-residents.